 - Hotel El Siglo: The stylish hotel includes several features that make it a top choice, including rooftop views of the city and private spas in some of the bathrooms.
 It’s also one of the closest hotels to Valencia Cathedral.

-✔ Best area to stay for hipsters and student travellers
+✔ Top area to stay in Valencia for hipsters and student travellers

 Eixample is an area just southeast of the old city.
 This district was built in the 19th century, so there are still many older buildings in the area, but it also has a little more of a modern feel compared to the city centre.

 In Eixample, you’ll find the main train station, upscale restaurants, and some of the most popular cafes and bars.
 Within this district is the Ruzafa neighbourhood, which was once considered the edgier part of town.
 In the past few years, it’s started attracting more hipsters, giving the area a more laid back vibe.